Speech Sound Variability Research Group

 The collaboration is led on the Hungarian side by Andrea Deme (formerly led by Alexandra Markó), and on the German side by Prof. Dr. Reinhold Greisbach (University of Cologne).

-The research has been supported multiple times by mobility cooperation projects of TKA (Tempus Public Foundation, Hungary) and DAAD (German Academic Exchange Service, Germany).
+The research has been supported multiple times by mobility cooperation grants of TKA (Tempus Public Foundation, Hungary) and DAAD (German Academic Exchange Service, Germany), and invidivdual grants.

 Current Project: